 Board of Directors

 Mark’s experience in the telecommunications sector extends over more than a decade, including 7½ years on the Company’s senior executive team from 2000.
-Mark is an experienced company director, serving as director of ANZ Bank New Zealand Limited and Freightways Limited, Chairman of Willis Bond Capital Partners Limited and Willis Bond General Partner Limited, a member of the Commercial
+Mark is an experienced company director, serving as director of ANZ Bank New Zealand Limited, Meridian Energy Limited and Freightways Limited, Chairman of Willis Bond Capital Partners Limited and Willis Bond General Partner Limited, a member of the Commercial

 Operations Advisory Board of the New Zealand Treasury and the Treasury Board, and is a former board member of the Financial Markets Authority.
 He is also a trustee of the Southern Lakes Arts Festival Trust and a consultant to national law firm Simpson Grierson.
 Mark has a law degree from Victoria University of Wellington.